Get E-Book

 The State Machine Under a Node Socket

-The deep part is the state mismatch between JavaScript and TCP.
-Node gives you an object with methods.
-TCP runs a kernel state machine with timers, sequence numbers, buffers, windows, and teardown states.
-Those two views line up most of the time.
-Bugs live in the gaps.
+A net.Socket is easy to hold in your hand mentally.
+TCP is not.
+Node gives you an object with methods and events.
+The kernel runs a state machine with timers, sequence numbers, buffers, windows, retransmission, and teardown states.
+Most of the time those two views line up well enough.
+Hard bugs live in the timing gaps.

 During connect, JavaScript has a net.Socket immediately.
 The OS may still be in SYN-SENT.
 Code can attach listeners, set options, or even queue writes before the connect event.
-Node stores that intent and flushes it when the native connection path succeeds.
+Node stores that intent and flushes it if the native connection path succeeds.
 If the handshake fails, queued work is discarded through error handling.
-The JavaScript object existed the whole time, but the TCP connection reached established state only after the handshake completed.
+The JavaScript object existed the whole time, but the TCP connection became usable only after the handshake completed.

 During transfer, JavaScript writes chunks.
 Node's stream layer counts queued bytes. libuv tracks write requests.
 The kernel send buffer tracks bytes that may need transmission, acknowledgment, or retransmission.
 TCP sequence state tracks which byte ranges are outstanding.
 The peer's receive window limits how far ahead the sender can get.
-Congestion control limits how much the sender should put into the path.
-A single write() in JavaScript can touch all of that without exposing the intermediate states.
+Congestion control limits how much the sender should place into the network.
+One JavaScript write() can touch all of that without exposing the intermediate states.

-Reads have their own separation.
-The kernel can receive TCP segments, acknowledge bytes, store them in the receive buffer, and report readability. libuv observes readiness and Node pulls bytes into stream machinery.
+Reads have their own path.
+The kernel receives TCP segments, acknowledges bytes, stores them in the receive buffer, and reports readability. libuv observes readiness.
+Node pulls bytes into stream machinery.
 JavaScript sees data chunks according to stream state.
 If the application pauses the stream, Node can stop reading for a while.
 Kernel receive space then becomes the limiting resource, and the advertised receive window can shrink.
-The peer sees that as transport-level pressure, not as a JavaScript event.
+The peer sees transport pressure, not a JavaScript event.

 Shutdown adds more timing. socket.end() means the application is done writing.
 Node flushes pending writes and then asks the lower layer to close the write side.
 TCP sends FIN only after queued bytes are handled according to the local stack's rules.
 The peer may still send data.
 Your local socket can receive after ending its write side.
 If the peer sends FIN, Node may emit end before close.
-If either side sends RST, the orderly path is cut short and errors can surface on operations already queued in JavaScript.
+If either side sends RST, the clean path stops and errors can surface on operations already queued in JavaScript.

-Timeouts sit beside the state machine.
+Timeouts sit beside all of this.
 TCP has retransmission timers.
 Node sockets can have inactivity timers.
 Higher protocols can have request deadlines.
 A user can abort an operation.
 Any one of those can destroy the socket.
-The final error code reflects the layer that took action or the OS result that Node observed.
-Two runs of the same code can differ if packet timing changes which side acts first.
+The final error code reflects the layer that acted first or the OS result that Node observed.
+Two runs of the same code can report different symptoms if packet timing changes which side acts first.

-That is why "connected" is a temporary fact.
+"Connected" is a temporary fact.
 It means the connection reached established state at one point.
-After that, every read and write races current TCP state.
+After that, every read and write runs against current TCP state.
 A peer FIN, peer RST, local timeout, process exit, route loss, or retransmission failure can move the kernel state while JavaScript still holds a socket reference.

-Readable logs follow the state machine.
+Readable logs follow the lifecycle.
 Record when connect started, when it completed, when each side ended, when your code destroyed the socket, which write was in progress, and which endpoint tuple was involved.
-Without that order, ECONNRESET is just a label for "some lower state changed before this operation finished."
+Without that order, ECONNRESET is just a label for "some lower socket state changed before this operation finished."

 Keeping Protocols Above TCP Honest

-TCP gives reliable ordered delivery at the byte-stream level while the connection remains viable.
-Application message boundaries, remote processing confirmation, retry policy, and deadline policy live above it.
+TCP gives reliable ordered delivery at the byte-stream layer while the connection remains usable.
+Application message framing, remote processing confirmation, retry policy, and deadline policy belong above it.

 The transport can deliver half a protocol frame and then end cleanly with FIN.
 It can accept a local write and later report reset.
 It can stall because the peer's receive window is closed.
 It can retransmit for a while and then time out.
 All of those are valid TCP outcomes, and Node reports them through stream events and system errors.

-That leaves backend code with a simple discipline: treat TCP as the byte transport, then make the application protocol prove completion.
+Backend code needs a simple discipline.
+Treat TCP as the byte transport.
+Make the application protocol prove completion.
 Frame your messages.
 Wait for protocol acknowledgments.
 Respect write() backpressure.
 Log endpoint tuples and event order.
-Keep retries and circuit breakers in their own layer, because retrying a broken transport operation safely depends on what the application protocol already committed.
+Keep retries and circuit breakers in their own layer, because safe retry behavior depends on what the application protocol may have already done.

 The next subchapter moves up one API level into node:net.
-The same state remains underneath.
-The methods get friendlier names, but the socket still belongs to TCP before it belongs to JavaScript.
+The method names get friendlier, but the socket still belongs to TCP before it belongs to JavaScript.